 What is it?

 Biomethane is methane which is the same gas you use in your home to power your hob, oven and central heating.
-The difference is the fact it comes from 100% renewable and sustainable sources, hence the ‘bio-‘ prefix.
+The difference is the fact it comes from 100% renewable and sustainable sources as opposed to fossil fuel gas.

 What are the sources?

-Biomethane is harnessed from various forms of waste, such as domestic and industrial food waste, slurry and crop feed.
+Biomethane is harnessed from various forms of waste, such as domestic and industrial food waste, slurry and waste feed crop.

+These waste materials are broken down in an anaerobic digester.
 When organic materials degrade in anaerobic conditions they release methane and carbon dioxide into the atmosphere.
-Rather than let this methane go to waste we capture it and add it to our network or the national gas grid so that you get the benefits of lower emissions.
+Rather than let the methane go to waste we capture it, clean it, and add it to our network or the national gas grid so that our customers can get the benefits of lower emissions.

 What are the benefits of using biomethane as a fuel?

-Because it’s a much simpler fuel, biomethane is much cleaner than normal fuels like diesel.
-When it combusts in an engine, it produces just carbon dioxide, water and energy. on the other hand, when diesel combusts, it produces other materials like sulphur dioxide and particulate matter.
+Because it’s a much simpler fuel, biomethane is much cleaner than fuels like diesel.
+When it combusts in an engine it produces just carbon dioxide, water and energy. on the other hand, when diesel combusts, it produces other materials like sulphur dioxide and particulate matter.

 But it still produces carbon dioxide?

 Just like diesel, biomethane is still a hydrocarbon and still produces carbon dioxide.
 However, methane has a lower carbon producing density, meaning we can get more energy out of it per unit of CO2.
-Our data typically points to a 90% carbon emission reduction against diesel.
+Our data points to a typical 95% carbon emission reduction versus diesel.